thefrontside/microstates/README.md

 This mechanism provides is the starting point for integration between Observables ecosystem and Microstates.

-# Th Vision of Microstates
+# The Vision of Microstates

 What would an ecosystem of shared state primitives give us?